Reterics/suhana/README.md

 setup.bat
 ```

-> This will create a virtualenv, install dependencies, and auto-generate `settings.json` and `profile.json` if missing.
+> This will create a virtualenv, install runtime dependencies from `requirements.txt`, and auto-generate `settings.json` and `profile.json` if missing.

 ---